Pros and Cons of Grandparents Moving Closer to Grandchildren

 • Discuss boundaries: Talk about how involved you envision being in their daily lives and listen to their preferences.

-• Be prepared for hesitation: Remember, your adult children might need time to process the idea.
+• Be prepared for hesitation: Your adult children might need time to process the idea.

 • Avoid assumptions: Don't assume you know what they want or need.
 Ask.